Factual/skuld/README.md

   - This ensures that any *future* epoch will correctly recover our claim set.
 6 + 7 provide a continuous history of claims, by induction.

-8. CAS our new epoch and cohort into zookeeper, ensuring that nobody else beat us to it.
+8. CAS our new epoch and cohort into ZooKeeper, ensuring that nobody else beat us to it.

 If any stage fails, delay randomly and retry.